 Onboarding and the Digital Workplace

-The onboarding process is crucial for new employees – not only does it offer their first glimpse into the company’s structure and their role in that structure, it gives them access to the resources that they’ll need to accomplish their tasks.
+The onboarding process is crucial for new employees – not only does it serve as a way to welcome new employees, giving them a first glimpse into the company’s structure and their roles, it also gives them access to the resources that they’ll need to accomplish their tasks.

 In addition to its important role in the company as a whole, employee onboarding is an ever-evolving process that doesn’t have a specific cut-and-dry formula.
 Despite these challenges, one thing is clear – technology is an ally in getting new hires up to speed with their position in a manner that is both quick and thorough, teaching them the confidence and knowledge that will make them productive team players.